PaulKinlan/paul.kinlan.me/content/en/2019-08-18-meatspace-augmented-realityfrom-chester-to-nagoya.markdown

 <figure><img src="/images/2019-08-18-meatspace-augmented-realityfrom-chester-to-nagoya-4.jpeg"></figure>

-This is not the AR demos you see in an Apple Keynote, but it is AR and it is contextual, so whilst I found this incredibly neat and I am also incredibly grateful for the exhibition to be able to offer an experience like this bypassing the Native apps in favour of a quick to load and use Web experience, I didn't find that it added much value to what could have been written text on a placard and I wonder what the cost was to build this and place the instructional signs in the building.
+This is not the AR demos you see in an Apple Keynote, but it is AR and it is contextual, so whilst I found this incredibly neat and I am also incredibly grateful for the exhibition to be able to offer an experience like this bypassing the Native apps in favour of a quick to load and use Web experience.
+However, I didn't find that it added much value to what could have been written text on a placard and I wonder what the cost was to build this and place the instructional signs in the building - and I wonder if it was worth the cost in the long run.

-The fact that I had to load up two camera applications: my QR scanner, and then the Web apps scanner; is a major concern of how discoverable AR based experiences will be for the foreseeable future.
-If they are not easily discoverable and useable, they well, won't be used.
-Apps won't solve this problem because you still need bootstrap into the discover, so the only place I can see this being solved is in the Camera app directly with a Web Content layer over it that allows people to create and host content for it quickly
+Next, the other big issue was discoverability.
+I had to load up two camera applications: my QR scanner to get to the web page, and then the Web app's object scanner.
+This should be a major concern for any AR based experiences for the foreseeable future.
+If they are not easily discoverable and useable, they won't be used.
+Apps won't solve the discovery problem (everyone will have to scan that QR code) just to get the priviledge of a huge one-time use download.
+The only place I can see this being solved is in the Camera app directly with a (Web ideally) Content layer over it that allows people to create and host content for it quickly

-I've got a small amount of hope for the [Web Perception Toolkit](https://perceptiontoolkit.dev/getting-started/) if they can get this integrated in to the Camera of multiple OS's - until then, I don't see AR really taking off for the consumer use-cases that we talk the most about and the one in Chester sufficed.
+I've got a small amount of hope (biased) for projects like the [Web Perception Toolkit](https://perceptiontoolkit.dev/getting-started/) that are attempting to make it easier to build experiences that can be discovered off non-QR based anchors.
+But there would need to be deeper integration of discovery in to the Camera of multiple OSs to get AR really taking off for the consumer use-cases that we talk about.
+And we haven't even talked about the content creation aspect of this.
+It's not cheap.

+Right now, the experience in Chester will have to suffice.
+And maybe that is okay.